 - There must exist an agreement between the partners.

-- The motive is to earn the profit and share between the partners.
+- The motive must be to earn the profit and share between the partners.

-- The agreement must be to carry out the business jointly or by any of them acting on the behalf of all.
+- The agreement must be to carry out the business jointly or by any of them acting on the behalf of all i.e., there must be mutual agency.

 A and B buy 100 tons of oil which they agree to sell for their joint account.
 This forms a partnership and A and B are considered as partners.